ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 CAPSULE allows reliably sending request-related information end-to-end, even in the presence of HTTP intermediaries.

 CAPSULE is an HTTP/3 Frame (as opposed to a QUIC frame) which SHALL only be sent in client-initiated bidirectional streams.
 Intermediaries MUST forward all received CAPSULE frames in their unmodified entirety on the same stream where it would forward DATA frames.
 Intermediaries MUST NOT send any CAPSULE frames other than the ones it is forwarding.
+Intermediaries respect the order of CAPSULE frames: if an intermediary receives two CAPSULE frames in a given order, it MUST forward them in the same order.

 This specification of CAPSULE currently uses HTTP/3 frame type 0xffcab5.
 If this document is approved, a lower number will be requested from IANA.